mattoxb/cs421-sp25-web/content/Docs/Syllabus.md

 ### Final Exam

 The final will consist of retake opportunities of the midterm exams.
-You may repeat any of the zones for another attempt to demonstrate your mastery of the material.
+You may repeat any of the questions you missed for another attempt to demonstrate your mastery of the material.

 ### 4th Hour Project

 If you are a graduate student taking the course for 4 hours, then you need to complete [a project](/docs/project/).
 This project is worth 20% of the course grade for those who need to do it.
 (The other percentages are adjusted down accordingly.)

+Details about the project are typically released in week 5, and involves writing a compiler.

 ### Late Policy / Missing Exams

 Late submissions are built into PrairieLearn.
-For machine problems, you will have one week to turn it it for 80% credit.
-As we just mentioned, quizzes can be turned in up to the last day of class.
+For after-class activities and machine problems you will have a one week auto-extension for 80% of the credit.

+If you miss an exam, please inform the instructor as soon as possible so arrangements can be made.
+If you have made an appointment for an exam but realize you can't keep it, **please** delete your reservation from PrairieTest.
+This frees up a slot for another student who may need it, and it enables you to reschedule yourself.
+If you miss the appointment then you will need the CBTF or the instructor to delete the reservation for you.

 ### Code Efficiency